Zizoo24/new_astro_3/replit.md

 ## Overview

 OnlineTranslation.ae is a "Digital Concierge" service in Dubai, specializing in document clearing and project management for legal translation.
-It aims to provide a "boutique" experience, emphasizing speed, trust, and government acceptance of translated documents, bridging the gap between slow legacy agencies and unreliable street shops.
-The service offers "Stress Management" and "Government Acceptance" through features like a "60-Minute Promise" for digital drafts and a "White-Glove" Shield for pre-validation.
+It aims to provide a "boutique" experience, emphasizing speed, trust, and government acceptance of translated documents.
+The service offers features like a "60-Minute Promise" for digital drafts and a "White-Glove" Shield for pre-validation.
 Operating in partnership with Arkan Legal Translation for MOJ licensing and certification, OnlineTranslation.ae manages the platform, customer service, and logistics.
-The project's ambition is to achieve significant organic reach via a highly structured SEO content strategy.
+The project seeks significant organic reach through a highly structured SEO content strategy.

 ## User Preferences